aanrran/SFND_Unscented_Kalman_Filter/README.md

-# SFND_Unscented_Kalman_Filter
+# Unscented Kalman Filter Project
-Sensor Fusion UKF Highway Project Starter Code
+Self-Driving Car Engineer Nanodegree Program

 <img src="media/ukf_highway_tracked.gif" width="700" height="400" />

-In this project you will implement an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+In this project, I utilized an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+I passed the project requires and obtained RMSE values that are lower that the tolerance threshold.

 The main program can be built and ran by doing the following from the project top directory.